Bodhicitta: Cultivation

-Mahāyāna Buddhist practice focuses on the Bodhisattva path, at this path begins with the arousing of bodhicitta.
+Mahāyāna Buddhist practice focuses on the Bodhisattva path, as this path begins with the arousing of bodhicitta.
 The arising of bodhicitta or the generation of it (as well as the mind generated in this process) is called bodhicittotpāda (Sanskrit; Chinese: 發菩提心, faputixin; Jp. hotsubodaishin; Tibetan: byang chub kyi sems bskyed pa), that is, the arising (utpāda) of bodhicitta.

 Mahāyāna Buddhism teaches that the broader motivation of achieving one's own enlightenment "in order to help all sentient beings" is the best possible motivation one can have for any action, whether it be working in one's vocation, teaching others, or even making an incense offering.
 Thus, the bodhisattva's Six Perfections (Pāramitās) of Buddhism only become true "perfections" when they are done with the motivation of bodhicitta.
 This means that any act, such as the action of giving (Skt. dāna) can be done in a mundane sense, or it can be a pāramitā if it is conjoined with bodhicitta.
 Bodhicitta is the primary positive factor to be cultivated.